ZILtoid1991/pixelperfectengine/docs/formats/mapformat.md

 Tags in the `File` namespace can have the `dataPakSrc` attribute, which specifies the datapak file the file is in.

+## 'BOM'

+`File:BOM "../assets/cityenv.bom" use=63`

+Links to shared Image Loading Data (`.BOM`) files.
+The `use` attribute will select the used tilesheet, etc. ID, otherwise every relevant data will be pulled from it.

 ## 'MapData'

 `File:MapData "64.map"`